Amirul Adli: Geylang International

 On 20 February 2023, Amirul joined Geylang International as a free agent.
 On 27 May 2023, he scored his first goal for Geylang against his former club, Young Lions.

 Return to Tampines Rovers

 On 26 January 2024, Amirul rejoined his former club, Tampines Rovers ahead of the 2024–25 Singapore Premier League season.

+Loan to Negeri Sembilan

+On 13 January 2026, Amirul joined Malaysia Super League club Negeri Sembilan until the end of the 2025–26 season.
+Negeri Sembilan who has been in interested in the player since 2023 has finally finalised a deal with Amirul to joined the club.
+He make his debut for the club in a league match against Selangor on the next day.

 International career

 Amirul was first called up to the Singapore national team against Papua New Guinea and Hong Kong in 2014.
 He made his international debut against Papua New Guinea on 6 September 2014, replacing Afiq Yunos in the 46th minute.
 He got his second cap in a 2–0 win against Laos on 13 November 2014, replacing Baihakki Khaizan in the 87th minute.
 He then got his third cap a few days later against Cambodia in a 4–2 on 17 November 2014, replacing Safuwan Baharudin in the 90th minute.

 Amirul's first major senior tournament was the 2014 AFF Championship, making him the youngest player in the national team at age 18.
 His fourth cap came in the Singapore's last match of the 2014 AFF Championship against Malaysia replacing Shahfiq Ghani in the 76th minute.
 The game ended in a 3–1 loss to Singapore and was Amirul's first international loss with the national team.
 He got a couple of call ups in 2015 but did not feature for the team in that year.

 Amirul was part of the 2018 AFF Championship, 2020 AFF Championship and 2022 AFF Championship squads.

 On 5 June 2025, Amirul scored his first international goal in a friendly match against Maldives in a 3–1 win.